U.S. District Court

 Our e-mail address: firstname.lastname@example.org

-No. You (not your employer) should submit a request to be excused in writing along with your juror information form.
-The only time you should call regarding an excuse is when you have a last minute emergency that cannot be handled through the mail.
+The only time you should call regarding an excuse is when you have a last minute emergency that cannot be handled online or by fax.
+Requests by employers will not be accepted.

 Under federal law, employers must allow their employees time off for jury duty.
 An employee cannot be punished by their employer in any way for jury service.
 However, under the law, the employer is not required to pay salary or wages while the employee is serving jury duty.